Chen-Gary/Chen-Gary.github.io/content/home/experience.md

   date_end: "2022-09-01"
   date_start: "2022-06-20"
   description: |-
-    * Served as a game engineer for the popular mobile game project, [*Arknights (明日方舟)*](https://www.arknights.global/)
+    * Served as a game engineer for the popular mobile game project, [*Arknights (明日方舟)*](https://www.arknights.global/).

-    * Implemented part of the game UI using Unity Engine
+    * Accomplished several elementary production tasks, including gacha page implementation, check-in activity UI implementation, UI optimization for side mission page, art asset importing, etc.

+    * Refactored and implemented a new “Mid-Autumn Festival” check-in activity page, which required complex design under MVVM architecture to ensure backward compatibility, reusability, and maintainability.
   location: Shanghai, China
   title: Game Client Engineer Intern

 # 1. CUHKSZ Metaverse
-- company: Human-Cloud Systems Laboratory, CUHK-Shenzhen
+- company: Human-Crypto Society Laboratory, CUHK-Shenzhen
   company_url: "https://hcslab.cuhk.edu.cn/"
   date_end: "2022-02-01"
   date_start: "2020-10-01"
   description: |-
-    * Working as a developer and research assistant at Human-Cloud Systems Lab, CUHK-Shenzhen
-    * Taking part in *CUHKSZ Metaverse* project, which is mainly developed with Unity (This project is still in progress)
+    * **Topic:** [CUHKSZ Metaverse](https://hcslab.cuhk.edu.cn/cuhkszmetaverse-eng/) is a platform for delivering an integrated network of a 3D virtual world to our students.
+In this system, students can roam in a virtual CUHK-SZ campus scene, chat in real-time with other participants, create customized properties (e.g., furniture and pets), and trade properties using our blockchain-based economic system.

+    * CUHKSZ Metaverse project adopts a client-server-blockchain architecture, where Unity, Python, and Solidity are used as main development tools for the three parts, respectively.
+My contributions include:

-    * Developed an in-game model editor, with which user can build their own 3D model in our metaverse system
+    * Developed an in-game model editor, allowing users to create their own user-generated content (UGC) and import the customized models into our metaverse system as NFTs.

-    * Responsible for the blockchain related work of this project, including deploying the [FISCO-BCOS blockchain platform](http://www.fisco-bcos.org/) to Linux server, designing and implementing smart contracts, as well as coordinating the interfaces between servers and smart contracts
+    * Responsible for the blockchain-related work of this project, including deploying the [FISCO-BCOS blockchain platform](http://www.fisco-bcos.org/) to Linux servers; designing and implementing smart contracts for tokens, NFTs, and NFT market; as well as establishing interfaces between servers and smart contracts.

-    * Implemented the in-game chatting system of this project
+    * Implemented the in-game chatting module of this project.

-    * Taking part in the 3D modeling work for the university campus using Blender
+    * Performed 3D modeling of the university campus using Blender.

-    * Cooperating with a development team of over ten members
+    * Cooperated with a development team of over ten members.
   location: Shenzhen, China
   title: CUHKSZ Metaverse    #Game Developer & Research Assistant